top of page

 打甂爐

-打 Hit; 甂爐 Clay rondeau pot= Hot Pot = Simmering a hot pot at the table and people can add and cook raw ingredients in it | It also means smoking around an ashtray from 2000's
+打 Hit; 甂爐 Clay rondeau pot= Hot Pot.
+This refers to a type of communal dining where a pot of simmering broth is placed at the center of the table and diners add and cook raw ingredients in the pot.
+This is a popular meal in many Asian countries.
+It also means smoking togather around an ashtray from 2000's

 =